ItsJustIce02/dreamsmp/README.md

 Dream and associates trend a lot on twitter.
 Here is the current streak as of 7/3/2021 at 1:53 AM.

+# This site is soon to be decomissioned.
+Thanks to anyone who came here to see me prove a point that stans trend a youtuber for breathing.

 ## Warning
 No ill intentions towards dream or anyone who is a fan of dream.
 (I am excluding stans.)